Do Workers Have the Right to Cease or Refuse Unsafe Work?

 (b) take reasonable care that his or her acts or omissions do not adversely affect the health and safety of other persons,”

-It is essential that workers should understand and know how to work safely and query their seniors if they are concerned about uncontrolled risks in their workplace.
+It is essential that workers should understand and know how to work safely and query their supervisors if they are concerned about uncontrolled risks in their workplace.

 It may be that a worker has the idea that a serious risk is present in a task that the worker has to do.
-However, it may be that view is a mistake that has arisen because the PCBU has not provided the worker with sufficient, training, instruction and information or supervision.
+However, it may be that view is a mistake that has arisen because they have not been provided with sufficient information, instruction, or training, or been supervised properly.

-If that training was insufficient or of poor quality then one or more workers may not have sufficient understanding or know-how to work safely.
+If that information or direction was insufficient or of poor quality then one or more workers may not have sufficient understanding or know-how to be able to perform their job safely.

 You will find useful advice about this below from page 22 of the Code of Practice: How to Manage Work Health & Safety Risks.